jayyy-idk/AllAdvancementsChallenge/README.md

   # What color should the bossbar be?
   # Valid values: BLUE, GREEN, PINK, PURPLE, RED, WHITE, YELLOW
   color: 'YELLOW'
+  # What color should the bossbar be when the challenge is completed?
+  completion-color: 'GREEN'

 # Settings for messages
 messages: